comp1010mq/comp1000_to_comp1010_transition_workshops/4 - arrays/arrays.md

 If the first item is at memory address 200-203, the second item will be at 204-207, the third item will be at 208-211 and the last item from 212-215.

 The array itself holds the starting address, in this case 200.
+That's why we say that an array is a *reference*.

 We represent this as,